rust-lang/book/nostarch/appendix-a-new-section.md

-This is a new section to appear at the end of Appendix A, after the "Keywords Reserved for Future Use" section.
+This is a new section to appear at the end of Appendix A, after the “Keywords Reserved for Future Use” section.

 ### Raw Identifiers

-*Raw identifiers* let you use keywords where they would not normally be allowed by prefixing them with `r#`.
+*Raw identifiers* are the syntax that lets you use keywords where they wouldn’t normally be allowed.
+You use a raw identifier by prefixing a keyword with `r#`.

 For example, `match` is a keyword.
-If you try to compile this function that uses `match` as its name:
+If you try to compile the following function that uses `match` as its name:

 Filename: src/main.rs